Solar Panel Payback Period by State 2026: Fastest and Slowest Returns

 Methodology and Data Sources

-Payback calculations based on: average 8kW residential system at 2026 national average cost of $3.05/watt ($24,400 installed); 30% federal ITC applied; state-specific electricity rates from EIA Electric Power Monthly (April 2026); solar production estimates from NREL PVWatts Calculator using default tilt and orientation; state net metering policies as of January 2026.
+Payback calculations based on: average 8kW residential system at 2026 national average cost of $3.05/watt ($24,400 installed); no federal ITC for 2026 installs, since the 30% credit expired 12/31/2025; state-specific electricity rates from EIA Electric Power Monthly (April 2026); solar production estimates from NREL PVWatts Calculator using default tilt and orientation; state net metering policies as of January 2026.
 Payback period = net system cost divided by annual electricity bill savings.

 Sources: National Renewable Energy Laboratory (NREL), U.S. Energy Information Administration, DSIRE Solar Incentives Database.